 Earlier, Samra served as United Parcel Service’s regional engineering manager in London, England, where he was responsible for opening offices in Europe, Africa, and the Middle East.
 As project manager for the organization in Pine Brook, New Jersey, and Dallas, Samra was responsible for all aspects of development and construction of distribution facilities in three U.S. states and four Canadian provinces.

-Born in Lebanon, Samra came to the U.S. to pursue studies in engineering.
+Born in Lebanon, Samra came to the United States to pursue studies in engineering.
 He earned a Bachelor of Science degree in electrical engineering from the Detroit Institute of Technology in 1975.